raveenaaa/Pipeline/README.md

 #### Screencast:

-- The screencast can be found here.
+The screencast for Milestone 2 can be found [here](https://youtu.be/8NVG1skrCVQ).